trueos/trueos-docs/trueos-handbook/preinstall.rst

 **increase the size to at least 20 GB** or an error will display during the |trueos| installation.
-If planning to install KDE, GNOME, multiple desktop managers, or applications within the virtual machine, choose at least 50 GB.
+If planning to install KDE, GNOME, multiple desktop managers, or applications within the virtual machine, choose at least **50 GB**.
 Whatever size is set, be sure the computer has enough free disk space to support it.
 Use the :guilabel:`folder` icon to browse to a directory on disk with sufficient space to hold the virtual machine.

 Once the selections are made, press :guilabel:`Create` to finish using the wizard.
 The virtual machine will now show up in the left box, as